Peru–Bolivian Confederation: Prelude

 Two constituent congresses were established in each of the three founding states of the confederation, in the cities of Huaura (North Peru), Sicuani (South-Peru) and Tapacarí (Bolivia).
 Immediately, the representatives of the three states promised to celebrate the union pact of the Peru–Bolivian Confederation as soon as possible.

-The Sicuani Assembly was established on March 16, 1836, and closed on March 22.
+The Sicuani Assembly was established on 16 March 1836, and closed on 22 March.
 It featured representatives from Ayacucho, Arequipa, Cuzco, Puno and Tacna.
-On April 10, Orbegoso recognized South Peru as an independent state through a decree, and a Supreme Court was installed in Cuzco on August 24.
+On 10 April, Orbegoso recognized South Peru as an independent state through a decree, and a Supreme Court was installed in Cuzco on 24 August.
 The assembly also created the country's flag and currency.
 Fines were put in place to prevent the (now North) Peruvian flag from being flown.

-The Huaura Assembly lasted from August 3 to 24, 1836, and featured representatives from La Libertad, Lima, Huaylas, Maynas and Junín.
-On August 11, North Peru was officially established through the promulgation of its constitution by the then President Orbegoso, naming Santa Cruz—who triumphantly entered Lima on August 15—as the Supreme Protector of the state.
+The Huaura Assembly lasted from 3 to 24 August 1836, and featured representatives from La Libertad, Lima, Huaylas, Maynas and Junín.
+On 11 August, North Peru was officially established through the promulgation of its constitution by the then President Orbegoso, naming Santa Cruz—who triumphantly entered Lima on 15 August—as the Supreme Protector of the state.
 Orbegoso also presented his resignation, but it was not approved by the assembly, who named him provisional president.
 The assembly also established the new territorial divisions of the country.
 Unlike its new southern neighbour, North Peru maintained the national symbols of its predecessor.

-In the case of Bolivia, a special session of the Tapacarí Congress had previously been held on June 21, 1836, which authorized Santa Cruz to complete the confederation project to which Bolivia had already adhered with the Law of July 22, 1835.
+In the case of Bolivia, a special session of the Tapacarí Congress had previously been held on 21 June 1836, which authorized Santa Cruz to complete the confederation project to which Bolivia had already adhered with the Law of 22 July 1835.
 Around that time, Santa Cruz received the diploma and insignia of Grand Officer of the Legion of Honour, with which the King of France honored him.
 He also received a communication from Pope Gregory XVI and a rosary with his medal, blessed by the Pope himself.

 Establishment

-Provided, then, with all the legal elements granted by the assemblies of the three states, Santa Cruz decreed the establishment of the Peru–Bolivian Confederation, by decree given in Lima on October 28, 1836.
+Provided, then, with all the legal elements granted by the assemblies of the three states, Santa Cruz decreed the establishment of the Peru–Bolivian Confederation, by decree given in Lima on 28 October 1836.
 A congress known today as the Congress of Tacna (Congreso de Tacna) was ordered to meet in Tacna to establish the foundations of the confederation.
 A customs office was also opened in Arica, which employed both South Peruvians and Bolivians.

 During the meeting, Santa Cruz arranged for each state to send a priest, a soldier and a lawyer as delegates before, and consequently, three religious, three lawyers and three soldiers marched to Tacna.
 The nine delegates were as follows: